What is botulism?

 The most accurate diagnosis comes from being able to identify the bacteria in the horse’s feed or environment.
 This is more likely to be successfully determined in outbreaks, rather than when only one or two horses from a property are affected.
 Sometimes C. botulinum spores can be identified in intestinal contents of horses with clinical signs.
-Definitive diagnosis has been achieved through the identification of the specific neurotoxin through PCR testing in the feces, gastrointestinal tract or wound.
 An electrophysiological test (nerve testing) developed for large animals at UC Davis has been successful in strongly supporting botulism as a clinical diagnosis.

 How is botulism treated?

 Affected horses should be treated with plasma containing antitoxin as soon as possible.
 Polyvalent plasma contains antitoxin for neurotoxins A, B, C, D, and E (approximate cost is $2,500 - $3,000.00 USD per unit).
 A trivalent plasma contains antitoxin for A, B, and C neurotoxins and is less than $1,000.00 per unit.
 Only one dose is needed and can provide protection for at least 60 days.
 For horses with mild disease, recovery may be possible without antitoxin.
 Horses should be placed on stall rest to minimize muscle activity.
 Supportive care may include antimicrobial therapy for secondary complications such as aspiration pneumonia.